 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Opal is highly praised for its kaleidoscopic play-of-color.
-Sometimes opal’s mesmerizing optical effect compared to fireworks, jellyfish, galaxy, or lightning.
+Sometimes opal’s mesmerizing optical effect is compared to fireworks, jellyfish, galaxy, or lightning.
 To make the opal affordable to a wider range of people, a lot of different fakes have been created.

 The most common fake opal is assembled stone.
 Doublets or triplets can be distinguished by the side view, in case they are not enclosed into metal.
 Plastic, glass, and synthetic fake opals are also widespread.
 Unlike the natural opal, they can have a columnar structure or lizard skin surface texture.

 As the gem market is flooded by fake opals and fake opals prices are quite high, it’s necessary to be prepared.
-Further, you will have full disclosure of what is natural opal; how do natural opals from different localities vary; the most common types of fake opals; and, of course, a comprehensive guide, which will help you to differentiate a natural gem from a fake one.
+Further, you will have full disclosure of what is natural opal; how natural opals from different localities vary; the most common types of fake opals; and, of course, a comprehensive guide, which will help you to differentiate a natural gem from a fake one.

 If you are interested in checking out the best rockhounding tools I recommend and use you can find them by clicking here (Amazon link).